 By Tara Blair Ball

-While there are some medical reasons why a woman could not have sex during her pregnancy, the majority of women can have sex throughout their pregnancy that is safe, satisfying, and doctor-approved.
+While there are some medical reasons why someone could not have sex during pregnancy, the majority of people can have sex throughout their pregnancy that is safe, satisfying, and doctor-approved.

 I gained eighty pounds when I was pregnant with my twins.
 At 5’3 and petite, my babies had nowhere to go but out, so I carried around a great whale of a stomach for five months.
 At four months pregnant, I looked seven or eight months pregnant, and it just got bigger from there.